trustification/trutification-ansible/README.md

 configured in the main.yml

 ### Postgresql

+Create a PostgreSQL database and configure your database credentials in the  environment variables, see 'Verifying the deployment section', other database configurations are in the roles/tpa_single_node/vars/main.yml

 ### S3 or S3 compatible service like Minio
   Have the following unversioned S3 bucket names created: